joelparkerhenderson/system-quality-attributes/doc/vertical-scalability/page.md

 # Vertical scalability

-**The quality/ability/extent of being scalable within one provider, such as by adding processors, memory, or storage.**
+**The quality/ability/extent of being scalable within one provider, such as by adding processors, memory, or storage; contrast horizontal scalability.**

 <span data-chatgpt-prompt="explain vertical scalability
  (system quality attribute, non-functional requirement, cross-functional constraint)">